juand-r/naacl-2019-notes/README.md

 - (Poster; Could not attend) A Systematic Study of Leveraging Subword Information for Learning Word Representations.
 - (Poster) SC-LSTM: Learning Task-Specific Representations in Multi-Task Learning for Sequence Labeling.
 Peng Lu, Ting Bai and Philippe Langlais
+- Augmenting word2vec with latent Dirichlet allocation within a clinical application.
+Akshay Budhkar and Frank Rudzicz
+  - See in "biomedical"

 #### Combining or aligning embeddings